 Included in this section are evaluations of the laboratory results for the various sample types.
 Comparisons were made between the difference in mean values for pairs of station groups (e.g., indicator and control stations) and the calculated Minimum Detectable Difference (MDD) between these pairs at the 99% Confidence Level (CL).
 The MDD was determined using the standard Student's t-test.
-A difference in the mean values that was less than the MDD was considered to be statistically indiscernible.
+A difference in the mean values which was less than the MDD was considered to be statistically indiscernible.

-The 2008 results were compared with past results, including those obtained during preoperation.
+The 2010 results were compared with past results, including those obtained during pre-operation.
 As appropriate, results were compared with their Minimum Detectable Concentrations (MDC) and Reporting Levels (RL) which are listed in Tables 4-1 and 4-2 of this report, respectively.
-The required MDCs were achieved during laboratory sample analysis.
+The required MDCs were achieved during laboratory sample analyses.
 Any anomalous results are explained within this report.

 Results of interest are graphed to show historical trends.
 The data points are tabulated and included in this report.
 The points plotted and provided in the tables represent mean values of only detectable results.
-Periods for which no detectable measurements (NDM) were observed or periods for which values were not applicable (e.g., milk indicator, etc.) are listed as NDM and are plotted in the tables as 0's.
+Periods for which no detectable measurements (NDM) were observed or periods for which values were not applicable (e.g., milk indicator, etc.) are plotted as 0's and listed in the tables as NDM.